ca-nimasherpa/retail-profitability---risk-analytics-sql-python-powerbi/README.md

 ---

 ## 1. Project Overview
-This project is an **end-to-end Profitability and Risk Analytics and solution** designed for the retail/wholesale sector.
+This project is an **end-to-end Profitability & Risk Analytics and solution** designed for the retail/wholesale sector.
 It leverages **SQL, Python, and Power BI** to analyze purchases, sales, and inventory data, with the ultimate goal of improving **profitability, reducing risk, and optimizing vendor relationships**.

 ---